caliguIa/nix-config/README.md

 # Nix Configuration

-My personal Nix configuration for both NixOS and macOS (via nix-darwin) systems.
+Personal flake-parts configuration for NixOS and macOS systems.